lrusso/BlindCommunicator/README.md

 # Blind Communicator

-OpenSource launcher for blind people for using smartphones and tablets.
+OpenSource launcher for the visually impaired for using smartphones and tablets.
 The launcher has a voice-guide that tells the user everything that it's happening in the device (screen off/on, rotation, incoming call, etc.).
 This launcher is compatible with TalkBack.

 ![alt screen](https://raw.githubusercontent.com/lrusso/BlindCommunicator/master/BlindCommunicator.png)